-Ed Weisfelner is regarded among the preeminent bankruptcy lawyers in the country.
-He is the Global Chair of Brown Rudnick’s Bankruptcy & Corporate Restructuring practice group.
+Edward Weisfelner is regarded among the preeminent bankruptcy lawyers in the country.
+He is the Global Chair of the Firm's Bankruptcy & Corporate Restructuring Practice Group.
 Ed has more than 35 years of experience representing official and ad hoc creditors’ and equity holders’ committees, individual creditors, indenture trustees, equity holders, and other parties in many of the nation’s largest in-court and out-of-court restructurings.
 Ed has also served as a court appointed litigation trustee, mediator, and examiner.

 Representation of the Special Claims Committee of the Federal Oversight and Management Board for Puerto Rico in litigation arising in the PROMESA Title III insolvency proceedings of the Commonwealth of Puerto Rico and certain of its instrumentalities, including disputes regarding the validity of over $12 billion in bonds issued by Puerto Rico and its instrumentalities.

 Representing Lead Counsel in the GM Ignition Switch Defect MDL Litigation as Plaintiffs’ Designated Counsel in U.S. Bankruptcy Court for the Southern District of New York, opposing GM’s motion to enjoin plaintiffs’ economic injury claims based on the injunction contained in the bankruptcy Sale Order by which the assets of Old GM were transferred to New GM in the GM bankruptcy in 2009.